Desk with Laptop, Calculator, Files and small model of house with epc colours

 Cavity wall with a single brick removed Cavity wall with a single brick removed

-This is an interesting photo because you can see several things here.
+This is an interesting photograph because you can see several things here.

-The grey colour blocks visible through the hole are the inner wall of blocks.
+The grey colour blocks visible through the hole are the inner wall (leaf) of blocks.

 The house to the right has had cavity wall insulation retrofitted, and it is the soft cotton type fluffy insulation.
 There are other types available, and they all have their own pros and cons.